LokeshSai29/AI-Chat-Bot/README.md

 Gemini AI Assist is a responsive web application that replicates the core functionalities of Google's Gemini, utilizing the Google Gemini API.
 It provides an intuitive UI, allowing users to interact with an AI-powered chatbot seamlessly.
 The application features a navigation menu, a textarea for entering prompts, and a "New Chat" button to initiate fresh conversations.

-> **Note**: For security reasons, the Google Gemini API key has been removed from this project.
-To use the AI functionality, you need to create your own API key and include it in the `js` file.

 ## Features
 - **Responsive Navigation Menu**: A sleek, mobile-friendly navigation bar for easy access.
 - **Prompt Textarea**: A simple and efficient interface to input prompts.